 “The hotel venue was located less than a block from Boylston Street, where the bombing took place.
 Most of the team was set to arrive on Tuesday, following the difficult decision by FSMB to continue the conference.
 It was a surreal experience winding through the city in a cab, having to find alternate routes to the hotel amid all of the street closures and strong police presence. ”

-Upon arriving, another main concern was the arrival of the production truck, carrying all of the conference equipment and two key Image AV team members.
+Upon arriving, another main concern was the arrival of the production truck, carrying all of the audio visual equipment and two key Image AV team members.
 Coordinating the logistics for the arrival of a massive truck in a downtown metro is an already daunting task, but when you factor in all extenuating circumstances, a solution needed to be found to accommodate the load-in for the show, storage and load-out.

 The conference opened on Thursday, April 18, while questions still remain as to how and why the attack occurred.
 While the conference included the usual elements of the National Anthem, a color guard processional and conference invocation, it is clear to all attendees that this is a conference unlike any other.